 If you have recently tested positive for COVID-19 (within the last 90 days) you are okay to take an LFT.

 All test results, negative or positive (or void), need recording via the online results portal: www.gov.uk/report-covid19-result

 What centre/location do we record test results against on the website?

 When recording results on the NHS website, the 'name or postcode of the school or college' to record is: Grŵp Llandrillo Menai (LL28 4HZ).

 What if the result is 'positive'?

 If the result is POSITIVE, you must:

-- In the meantime, you, all members of your household and college contact group, must follow the self-isolation guidance whilst you await your PCR test result.
+In the meantime, you, all members of your household and any other ‘close contacts’, must follow the self-isolation guidance whilst you await your PCR test result.